 - Using a palette knife, spread the entire contents of the Maltesers jar on top of the cake.

 - If using bunnies, these can be attached to the side of the cake using some of the spread.

 - Cover the top of the cake with Maltesers.
 Add as many as you can fit on.

 - Finally sprinkle over the tiny pearl/silver balls.

 To serve slice and serve with a smile.

-This cake will keep for up to 5 days in an airtight container, on a planet where nobody lives 😉.
+Finally, this cake will keep for up to 5 days in an airtight container, on a planet where nobody lives.